-The Memory Settings screen details are explained as follows: Description
+The Memory Settings screen details are explained as follows:

-Description

-Specifies the memory size in the system.

-Specifies the type of memory that is installed in the system.

-Specifies the system memory speed.

-Specifies the system memory voltage.

-Specifies the amount of video memory.

-Specifies whether the system memory tests are run during system boot.
+Option Description System Memory Size Specifies the memory size in the system.
+System Memory Type Specifies the type of memory that is installed in the system.
+System Memory Speed Specifies the system memory speed.
+System Memory Voltage Specifies the system memory voltage.
+Video Memory Specifies the amount of video memory.
+System Memory Testing Specifies whether the system memory tests are run during system boot.
 Options are Enabled and Disabled .
 This option is set to Disabled by default.

-Specifies the memory operating mode.
+Memory Operating Mode Specifies the memory operating mode.
 The options available are Optimizer Mode, Single Rank Spare Mode, Multi Rank Spare Mode, Mirror Mode, and Dell Fault Resilient Mode.
-This option is set to Optimizer Mode by default. (i) NOTE: The Memory Operating Mode option can have different default and available options based on the memory configuration of your system. (i) NOTE: The Dell Fault Resilient Mode option establishes an area of memory that is fault resilient.
-This mode can be used by an operating system that supports the feature to load critical applications or enables the operating system kernel to maximize system availability.
+This option is set to Optimizer Mode by default.
+NOTE: The Memory Operating Mode option can have different default and available options based on the memory configuration of your system.

+- NOTE: The Dell Fault Resilient Mode option establishes an area of memory that is fault resilient.
+This mode can be used by an operating system that supports the feature to load critical applications or enables the operating system kernel to maximize system availability. - NOTE: Only Optimizer Mode should be selected when Intel DC Optane Persistent Memory is installed.